geovedi/book-notes/2011/thinking-fast-and-slow.notes.md

   - Discussion centers around biases of intuition and the role of biases in decision-making.
   - The objective is to identify and comprehend errors in judgment and choice.
 - Historical Context:
-  - The author's research with Amos Tversky on intuitive statistics is traced back to 1969.
+  - Kahneman's research with Amos Tversky on intuitive statistics is traced back to 1969.
   - They examined people's intuitive grasp of statistics and found biases in judgments.
   - Expert intuition is grounded in recognition and practice rather than magic.
 - Two Systems of Thinking: